-This peanut butter chocolate chip cookie recipe makes a BIG batch of cookies but you’ll find they disappear very quickly so don’t think you’ll be able to squirrel away that much extra dough to freeze and bake later!
+This soft and chewy peanut butter chocolate chip cookie recipe makes a BIG batch of cookies but you’ll find they disappear very quickly so don’t think you’ll be able to squirrel away that much extra dough to freeze and bake later!

 How much peanut butter should you add?

 Adding or subtracting a few tablespoons of peanut butter actually makes a noticeable difference in this recipe.
 I recommend using 370g for a cookie with TONS of peanut butter flavor and an ultra tender texture.
 The baked cookies will almost feel like velvet when you touch them but still be crisp.
 Using 20 grams less peanut butter gives a much more stable cookie; it won’t crumble as easily but if doesn’t have that melt in your mouth consistency and of course there is a bit less peanut flavor too.